Cola-any/Video-LevelGauge/README.md

 ```
 The accuracy at each position will be computed and saved to `./output/glm45v_acc`.

-📌 In addition, We also provide preprocessing scripts, including:
+📌 In addition, we provide preprocessing scripts, including:
 *frame extraction* and *concatenating probe and background videos into a single video*.
 See the `./preprocess` folder.
 You can choose the input method based on your model.
-Concatenating probe and background videos into a single video is recommended as this is applicable to all models.
+Concatenating probe and background videos into a single video is recommended as it is applicable to all models.

-📌 For more precise investigation, in our paper, we evaluate models on the full set of our 1,177 samples, which requires tens of thousands of inferences across 10 positions.
-We provide a subset of 300 samples for quick testing 🚀.
+📌 For precise investigation, in our paper, we evaluate models on the full set of our 1,177 samples, which requires tens of thousands of inferences across 10 positions.
+We provide a subset of [300 samples](https://huggingface.co/datasets/Cola-any/Video-LevelGauge/blob/main/LevelGauge/json/Pos_MCQA_300_final.json) for quick testing 🚀.

 #### ✨ Metric Calculation
 Coming soon.